kuanlin001/W205_Final_Project/readme.txt

   1.)
 Make sure the streamparse directory data_streaming is properly installed (copied) 2.)
 Make sure MongoDB is up and running with the minimal initialization covered 3.)
-Make sure Hive is properly configured the ddl at hive.ddl, which defines the data and makes the external path link 4.)
+Execute hive_ddl.sql in Hive to setup data schema definition.
+  4.)
 Make sure, as in one of the W205 AMI convention, the directory /data exists 4.)
 Make sure the Kafka Zookeeper and Server are up and running 5.)
 Make sure the remote process connects to hive2 properly (server id at 'hive2.connection')